Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution

 \subsection{Cumulative effect estimates and four-way interactions}

 We next explored the differences in total exposure susceptibility across three modifiers simultaneously: maternal BMI, age, and Hispanic designation.
-We randomly selected 5,000 individuals from our data set and calculated the cumulative effect, or the sum of week-specific effects associated with an IQR increase in PM$_{2.5}$ exposure throughout pregnancy.
+We randomly selected 5,000 observations within our full data analysis and used the posterior samples to calculate their cumulative effect, or the sum of week-specific effects associated with an IQR increase in PM$_{2.5}$ exposure throughout pregnancy.
 The estimated cumulative effect was averaged across bins of the continuous modifiers, BMI and age.
 Results are visualized in Figure \ref{fig:avg_cumulative_effect}.
-For non-Hispanic individuals, higher BMI and lower age correspond to the larger negative effects.
-Individuals who are older and have lower BMI had the smallest cumulative effect of PM$_{2.5}$.
+For non-Hispanic observations, higher BMI and lower age correspond to the larger negative effects.
+Observations who are older and have lower BMI had the smallest cumulative effect of PM$_{2.5}$.
 Consistently across the non-Hispanic subgroup, increased exposure was related to lower BWGAZ.
-For Hispanic individuals, the cumulative effect of exposure was centered around zero.
+For Hispanic observations, the cumulative effect of exposure was centered around zero.
 We see evidence of a larger negative effect of exposure for younger Hispanic women; however this effect is less than the cumulative effect for non-Hispanics of the same age and BMI.
 There is little evidence of modification by BMI for Hispanics.

-The cumulative effect of PM$_{2.5}$ exposure on BWGAZ for non-Hispanic individuals in this sample ranged from $-0.079$ to $0.007$, while for Hispanic individuals the cumulative effect ranged from $-0.052$ to $0.051$.
-In the context of birth weight, the cumulative effect of an IQR increase in PM$_{2.5}$ exposure ranges from $-34.3$g to $3.2$g for non-Hispanic individuals in the sample and from $-22.8$g to $22.1$g for Hispanic individuals.
+The cumulative effect of PM$_{2.5}$ exposure on BWGAZ for non-Hispanic observations in this sample ranged from $-0.079$ to $0.007$, while for Hispanic observations the cumulative effect ranged from $-0.052$ to $0.051$.
+In the context of birth weight, the cumulative effect of an IQR increase in PM$_{2.5}$ exposure ranges from $-34.3$g to $3.2$g for non-Hispanic observations in the sample and from $-22.8$g to $22.1$g for Hispanic observations.
 These ranges are approximate because BWGAZ is adjusted for sex and gestational age.